 At the end of the island chain in Key West, launch sites include Key West City Marina, Smathers, Higgs, Simonton Street and Dog beaches, and Lazy Dog Adventures .
 I could go on.
 Since it is a very large island, you’ll find many great places to kayak on Key West (especially with kids!).
 Before you launch though, always double check for parking laws or boating signs to be sure you’re being safe and not going to be ticketed for anything.
 Complete map of places to launch kayaks in Key West (and tour departures) here.

 Note: we’ve gotten a lot of questions about kayaking at Dry Tortugas National Park (70 west of Key West).
 If you want to kayak at Dry Tortugas you actually need to bring your own kayak on the ferry and probably camp for a few nights.
-There are no kayak rentals at Fort Jefferson.
+There are no kayak rentals at Fort Jefferson, but it is one of the coolest of Florida’s National Parks to kayak at.

 Top Pick for Kayak Tour in Key West: Night Kayaking